krzychudz/developer-assignment/README.md

                   - Fetching data ,
                   - Data fetched with success,
                   - Data fetch with failure .
               I'm using a method in dashboard activity to render view depends on the state in which the activity is.
-And I know                 it sounds more like MVI than MVVM.
   5) Searching:
         - For searching I just bind onChange event to EditText using RxBinding and on every change I'm making an request to backend.
 I set debounce on it to make a little less api calls and gives user time to put the whole comics title he want.
   6) Improvements